 Books that educate you on basic financial skills can be helpful, such as those by Chellie Campbell (The Wealthy Spirit, or From Zero to Zillionaire), Suze Orman, the famous (lesbian) financial planner, author of The Money Book for the Young, Fabulous, and Broke, or those by Jane Bryant Quinn.
 (Beware, however, of books by Dave Ramsey, such as the Total Money Makeover, for while this is a decent book, he is a Fundamentalist Christian who is a Chick-Fil-A supporter and antigay – http://blogs.ajc.com/the-buzz/2012/07/26/celebs-weigh-in-on-chick-fil-a-flap/?cp=10 ).
 Education is your best friend in financial management, so you can learn the relative risks and benefits over the long term, especially when you and your partner are planning and saving for retirement (which you should be considering no matter how young you still are).

 Perhaps the most important thing to consider is keeping the lines of communication open about money matters with your partner.
 Consider having a monthly “Couples Conference” at home together to sit down and discuss your monthly saving, spending, budgeting, and planning of expected costs and expenditures for the “fun stuff”.
 This will help you to enjoy your expenditures without worrying if you’re spending too much, and it will help reduce any resentments in this area of your relationship.

 And when you need support, such as airing the conflicts and getting support for resolving them, that’s where I come in as your couples counselor.
-If your relationship might benefit from this kind of support, email me at Ken@GayTherapyLA.com, or call me at 310-726-4357.
+If your relationship might benefit from this kind of support, email me at Ken@GayTherapyLA.com, or text/call me at 310-339-5778.
 If you can’t attend during the week (Monday through Friday), I have associates at GayTherapyLA on the weekend who can help as well.